Install with Istioctl

 istioctl can also use external charts rather than the compiled-in ones.
 To select external charts, set

-charts flag to a local file system path:
+manifests flag to a local file system path:

 $ istioctl install --manifests=manifests/